Digital Product Development Glossary

 The Internet of Things is a catch-all term to describe the interaction of physical “real world" items with the Internet.
 Bluetooth Beacons, smart light bulbs, and Internet-connected laundry machines are all examples of technology which exists within the Internet of Things.

-We’re a mobile app development company based in Minneapolis, MN.
-We build apps for entrepreneurs and small businesses.
-Got a project you need help with?
-Get in touch with us today!
+We’re a digital product development company based in Minneapolis, MN.
+We build custom apps, websites, APIs, dashboards, and more for businesses throughout the U.S. Got a project you need help with?
+Learn more about what it's like to work with us and get in touch with us today!

 JSON is a standard format that APIs use to send data back and forth between different device types.
 It allows an iOS app (written in Swift), an Android app (written in Java), and a server API (written in Ruby) to all communicate with each other in a standard format.